dslucia/f5-rtdc/checkpoint1/Readme.md

 ## Challenge

-Download F5 SE All Stars [SE_All_Stars2.pdf](https://github.com/F5ChannelSE/stc/files/6865684/SE_All_Stars2.pdf) and answer the following question.
+Download F5 SE All Stars [SE_All_Stars22.pdf] and answer the following question.

-Question – How much money do you earn for demoing a PIO registered AWAF, NGINX or Shape meeting as a “Starter”?
+Question – What would a customer/prospect need to do for you to get $500?

 Email d.lucia@f5.com and l.levinski@f5.com with your answer.

 ## Bonus Challenge
-Register for F5's user conference: [Agility 2022](www.linktoagility.com)
+Register for F5's user conference: [Agility 2022](https://f5networks.zoom.us/meeting/register/tJ0odeuhqzovEtEnYJHieSDq7u2IyTWapOXR)

 Forward confirmation email to d.lucia@f5.com and l.levinski@f5.com when it arrives.